SELF GUIDED AUDIO TOURS HAWAII

 inside of basecamp hotel

 I can personally recommend these hotels.
 This is where I have stayed.
-They are trendy yet functional, located within walking distance of the most activities (one hotel is on the north end of the lake and one is on the south end of the lake.)
+They are trendy and functional, yet reasonably priced, located within walking distance of most activities (one hotel is on the north end of the lake and one is on the south end of the lake.)

 What To Pack for a Summer Trip to Lake Tahoe